apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication-SAML.md

 | `/idp/discovery/feed`            | Identity provider discovery JSON feed.
 | `/idp/discovery/redirect`        | Return endpoint to let CAS invoke the identity provider after selection.

-Applications may directly invoke the discovery service via `[cas-server-prefix]/idp/discovery?service=...`.
-The discovery service may also be invoked using the discovery protocol via `[cas-server-prefix]/idp/discovery?entityID=[service-provider-entity-id]&return=[cas-server-prefix]/idp/discovery/redirect`
+Applications may directly invoke the discovery service via `[cas-server-prefix]/idp/discovery`.
+The discovery service may also be invoked using the discovery protocol via `[cas-server-prefix]/idp/discovery?entityID=[service-provider-entity-id]&return=[cas-server-prefix]/idp/discovery/redirect`.
+Additional parameters may be included as part of the `return` url and they all must be encoded.